georgeclarke98/backend-tech-test/README.md

 Your task is to architect and implement the new waiting list system.

-There are two components required for this test:
+There are three components required for this test:

 (A) A waiting list database

 (B) API endpoints

+(C) Sign up page

 The user flow is as follows:

-1. User signs up on the waiting list on the Ffern website.
+1. User signs up on the waiting list on the website.
+They give (a) their phone number, and (b) their name.
-2. User is texted an opt in message.
-3. User replies with their first name.
-4. When places are available, a non-technical staff member makes a "trigger" set to a certain date, for a certain cohort.
+2. When places are available, a non-technical staff member makes a "trigger" set to a certain date, for a certain cohort.
-5. When the trigger is activated, members of the relevant cohort are given the opportunity to join the ledger.
+3. When the trigger is activated, members of the relevant cohort are given the opportunity to join the ledger.
-6. After 48 hours, that opportunity is retracted.
+4. After 48 hours, that opportunity is retracted.

 Some further points to note:

 - Analytics data for users is sent from the website, and must be stored for analysis.
 Analytics will be sent as a JSON object with an unknown structure.
 - Triggers will specify regions (e.g., EU/UK/US).
 - Users may opt out of the waiting list at any point.
 - The staff member creating triggers may be non-technical.
-A process for this is not required for this test, but a plan for its implementation is desirable.
+A process for creating a trigger is not required, but a plan for its implementation is desirable.

 ## Technical Requirements: